McMaster-Carr logo

 High-Strength Steel

-Rated Grade 8, Grade C, or Class 10, these locknuts are about 25% stronger than medium-strength nuts.
+Rated Grade 8, Grade C, or Class 10, these locknuts are about 25% stronger than medium-strength steel nuts.
 To avoid stripped threads during installation, make sure your screw has a comparable strength rating.

-Black Phosphate-Coated Steel—The dark coating creates both a finished appearance and a barrier against rust that's comparable to zinc yellow-chromate plating.
+Black-Phosphate-Coated Steel—The dark coating creates both a finished appearance and a barrier against rust that's comparable to zinc yellow-chromate plating.

 Thread